 Counting from 100 - 1000

-From here on it just gets easier and easier! 🙂
+From here on, Spanish numbers just get easier and easier! 🙂

 100 is simple - just think cent+ury (take off the -ury).
 Just note that the -to ending is only used when counting.

 For 200 - 900, you’ll notice that the main exception here is 500, which is spelled with a q (like the ordinal ones — see above) and drops the c.

 700 and 900 have insignificant spelling variations too.